jbaenaugr/moodle-enrol_idlist2/readme.txt

 ENGLISH
 *******

-This plugin is designed to automate the process of enrollment of students when the teacher has prior information that uniquely identifies them.
-No need to know the "userid".
+This plugin is designed to automatize the enrollment of users, using a list of authorized students.
+The users are enrolled automatically if they are included in the list.

-The teacher must define a field with which to verify if a student is allowed or not in the course.
-You must also provide a list of valid values ​​for that field.
-When students first enter the course (without being previously enrolled) will check if the value of the field defined by the teacher matches any of the values ​​from the list provided by the teacher.
-If so automatically enrolls.
+Most of the methods to enroll many users in moodle are based in the "userid" field.
+This plugin facilitates the enrollment of many users without knowing the "userid" field because the list is based on any of the users' fields.

+In the plugin configuration, the teacher have to define (among other things):

-The field can be one of the standard fields moodle or one of the user profile fields (defined by the site administrator).
+1.- The field to be used for the validation, that is, one from the standard fields or even from the user profile (user defined fields).

-By introducing the list of allowed values​​, you can write more information than is strictly necessary.
-For example, suppose you have a list that looks like this (DNI is an identification number):

-    DNI           Name      Surnames
-    12121212X     Javier    Martinez Baena
-    32451423A     Antonio   Garrido Carrillo
-    X-345264-A    Joaquin   Fernandez Valdivia
-    ...

-If we admit in the course only to students whose "DNI" are on the list we have to create a new field for the user named "DNI".
-We copy that list in the plugin configuration (no need to remove names even if they are not used in verification).
-Since the list has more information than we need, what we will do is filter it and extract only the data that verify a regular expression (also configurable in the plugin).
-In this example, we can extract the "DNI" numbers without letters with this regular expression: [0-9][0-9][0-9][0-9][0-9]+ ie extract all those numbers with 5 or more digits (we consider that a "DNI" is a sequence that contains at least 5 consecutive digits).

-Thus any student with a "DNI" that matches 12121212, 32451423 or 345264 will have access to the course.
-If the student defines his "DNI" with letters, this can also be filtered by applying the regular expression (this is another option of the plugin).
+2.- List of users allowed to enrol the course.
+This list includes, for each user, the value of the previous field (among other information).

+If this plugin is active, the first time a student enters into the course, the value of the student' selected field is compared with those in the list of users.
+If the corresponding value is found in the list, then the user is automatically enrolled.
+Otherwise, the student is not allowed to enroll into the course.

+For example, suppose you have a list of students who are allowed to enter our course (name, surname, email and age) like this:

+  Name      Surname          Email                       Age Javier    Martinez Baena   jbaena@decsai.ugr.es        20 Jose      Garcia Garcia    josegarcia@domain.com       21 Antonio   Perez Perez      antonioperez@domain.com     24

+If you configure the plugin to use the email as the field for validation, only the students with one of the emails in the list can access the course.

+Note that when the list of authorized users is entered in the plugin configuration form, you can write a list as the one above, which also may include other information as the name, surname, age or even other fields that are not used.
+Obviously, we have to filter this values to compare only the selected field.
+In the plugin configuration you have to define a regular expression, used to select the values to be compared.
+In our example, the algorithm to find matches works as follows:

+- We extract values ​​from the list of valid users that match the regular expression.
+- We compare the "email" field of the user with each of the values obtained in previous step.

+Note that the regular expression must be compatible with the type of field you want to validate.
+For example, if we are going to validate emails, then the regular expression should be something like \b[A-Z0-9._%-]+@[A-Z0-9.-]+\.[A-Z]{2,4}\b (obtained from http://www.regular-expressions.info/regexbuddy/email.html)

+Another option of the plugin configuration form is the checkbox "Filter user field".
+If actived, the value of the user field is also filtered (before matching) with the regular expression.
+Thus, we could even use just a part of the field.

+Note that we have to configure the plugin carefully, because this algorithm does not guarantee the validated user to be the one you included in the list.
+Depending on the field of validation and the regular expression, an user could be enrolled by mistake.

-After configuring the plugin, if you went back to the settings you can see a list of the field values ​​obtained after filtering with regular expression.
-We also have a list of students who are enrolled in the course but do not appear in the list of authorized plugin.
+After configuring the plugin (saving changes), if you enter to the settings form again, you can see two lists:

+1.- The list of unauthorized users, that is, the enrolled users who are not in the authorized users according to current configuration.
+This could happen when users are enrolled using other methods.
+2.- The list of authorized values.
+These are all the values extracted from the list of authorized users, logically, using the regular expression.
+This list is usefull to test if the regular expression is working as desired.

 *****************